norton120/pirate_baby/content/posts/complete_cd_with_aws_codepipeline_ecs_and_cloudflare.md

 - SecretsManager for managing our environment variables
 - Github as our source code provider
 - CloudFlare for our DNS and proxy provider

-There are numerous security groups, IAM roles etc needed in combination to make this all work, along with support elements like
+There are numerous security groups, IAM roles etc needed in combination to make this all work, along with support elements like ACM to store the CloudFlare origin cert that I won't directly call out here, but will be noted in the process.

+This deploy will only blue/green the core applia

 {{< box warning >}}
 **Do not skim this guide!** If you are like me, you normally skim over these things, copy the code examples, and refer back when you hit errors. **Don't do that.** The ClickOps process here is like a ritual dance, missing one tiny step will anger the AWS gods and _you will have to start over from the beginning._ Suck it up and read the whole thing, and follow exactly step by step, or pain will follow.
 {{< /box >}}